outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 ### Docker Desktop ###

-As Docker Engine, containerd, shim, runtime all depend on Linux kernel, a Linux virtual machine is required to use Docker and run containers on Window and macOS.
-The Docker Engine, containerd, runtime and Docker objects (e.g. images) all reside in the Linux virtual machine.
-The Docker CLI remains on the host.
+In order to run containers on Window and macOS, a Linux virtual machine is required to host *dockerd*, *containerd*, *containerd-shim*, *runtime*, etc. The Docker CLI remains on the host.

 As such, Docker provides the Docker Desktop.
 Docker Desktop is an [all-in-one](https://docs.docker.com/desktop/) (including GUI) software and gives us a uniform expiernce accross Linux, Window and macOS.
 Especially, Docker Desktop creates the Linux virtual machine for us, so that we are not bothered on this.
 On Window and macOS, Docker Desktop utilizes native virtualization framework (Hyper-V and WSL 2 of Windows; Hypervisor of macOS) to boost performance.
 On Linux system, Docker Desktop is not a must.
 However, if we choose it, the Virtual Machine is still created.